-I’m going to be blunt here.
-If you’re someone who hates conflict in team work and prefers a nice harmonious coexistence in your workplace, you’re likely closing the door to teamwork and creative thinking.
+So you have teamwork conflict.
+Well, I’m going to be blunt here.
+If you’re someone who hates conflict and prefers a nice harmonious coexistence in your workplace, you’re likely closing the door to teamwork and creative thinking.
 And if your company’s vision is to avoid change, you can take comfort in knowing that without disagreements, you can pretty much expect status quo.

 Face it, avoiding conflict and rejecting change means you are probably not moving in a forward-thinking trajectory.
 Think technology and science, which are driven by conflict.
 They are a hot battleground for different ideas and discoveries, being challenged all the time.